periwal45/periwaletal2020/README.md

 This code compares the performance of all the trained models using the 20% test set.
 Performance was assessed using various statistical measures as described in the manuscript.

-5. Figures folder

-The folder contains scripts and underlying data to generate the manuscript main and supplementary figures

 5. FooDB_predictions.R

 virtually screens the foodb compounds against the trained models and generates predictions.
 The FooDB dataset was split into smaller sized files.